lightning-uq-box/lightning-uq-box/contribution_guide.md

    $ pre-commit run --all-files
 ```

 Now, every time you run ``git commit``, pre-commit will run and let you know if any of the files that you changed fail the linters.
 If pre-commit passes then your code should be ready (style-wise) for a pull request.
-Note that you will need to run ``pre-commit run --all-files`` if any of the hooks in ``.pre-commit-config.yaml`` change, see `here <https://pre-commit.com/#4-optional-run-against-all-the-files>`__.
+Note that you will need to run ``pre-commit run --all-files`` if any of the hooks in ``.pre-commit-config.yaml`` change, see [here](https://pre-commit.com/#4-optional-run-against-all-the-files>).